NASA chooses Artec Space Spider to create ultra-precise models (up to 50 microns) for its hybrid reality astronaut training

 “The Hybrid Reality Lab uses the Artec Space Spider scanner due to its use of LEDs for illumination, which makes it eye-safe,” says Frank Delgado, Project Lead at NASA’s Hybrid Reality and Advanced Operational Concepts Lab.
 “The Artec also met our accuracy requirements, is easy to use, and provided a very good solution for scanning small and medium-sized objects.”

-In addition to creating 3D models of the various tools/instruments, their digital interface is also recreated and the sound effects were captured from the device in order to make the VR representation look and behave as close as possible to the real object.
+In addition to creating 3D models of the various tools/instruments, their digital interface is also recreated and the sound effects are captured from the device in order to make the VR representation look and behave as close as possible to the real object.